 By combining a Bachelor degree from ANU with a Master of Secondary Teaching from UC, you will graduate with both an undergraduate and postgraduate degree in only 5 years.
 You will build on what you’ve learned in your Bachelor degree by undertaking Master of Secondary Teaching courses in your final years, giving you practical teaching experience.

 The joint degree is offered for the following programs:

 - Bachelor of Health Science

 - Bachelor of Science (Advanced) (Honours)

 Other benefits include experiencing vibrant student life across two campuses; increased networking opportunities; access to some of the best science facilities in Australia and the advantage of excellent career outcomes.

 The full program can be completed within 5 years.
 The exception is to students enrolled in Bachelor of Science (Advanced) (Honours), the additional Honours year extends the program to six years.

-ANU graduates are the most employable in the country1, and a combined Bachelor degree/Master of Secondary Teaching will give you an extra advantage over teaching candidates with a Diploma of Education.
+ANU graduates are among the most employable in the country (Times Higher Education Global University Employability Ranking 2019), and a combined Bachelor degree/Master of Secondary Teaching will give you an extra advantage over teaching candidates with a Diploma of Education.